-DTRA exceeded the 1 not exceed the 2% go - ion goals for PWDs 13.11% (179) but did or PWTDs.
-Trigger 1 There were one execution tive hired and 3 re PWDs, and 2.395% (4) were PWTDs.
-PWDs hired in GS-15, GS-14 and GS-13 -15, GS-14 and GS-13.
-13.55% (8) PWDs inv voluntarily separ thout disabilities rily separated from the agency, while rated from the agency, as compared to the s 40.41% (59).
-One PWD involuntarily om the Agency.
-Barrier(s) The permanent workfollower than 2% (Table n rate of 1.25% (17) for PWTDs was Objective(s) Increase the participat Agency to meet or exc nt and retention rate of PWTDs within the 6 by 2020.
-Responsible Official(s) Plan?
-Performance Standards Address the Plan?
-(Yes or No) Director, Equal Opportunity and Diversi Office sity Programs YES Director, Huma n Resource Directorate YES Barrier Analysis Process Com pleted?
+DTRA exceeded the 12% representat ion goals for PWDs 13.11% (179) but did not exceed the 2% go - 0 Trigger 1 Of the 167 new hires, 5.98% (10) were PWDs, and 2.395% (4) were PWTDs.
+There were one executive hired and 3 PWDs hired in GS-15, GS-14 and GS-13 while 2 PWTDs were hired in the GS-15, GS-14 and GS-13 Barrier(s) The permanent workfollower than 2% (Table n rate of 1.25% (17) for PWTDs was Objective(s) Increase the participat Agency to meet or exc nt and retention rate of PWTDs within the 6 by 2020. ] Responsible Official(s) Performance Standards Address the (Yes or No) Director, Equal Office Opportunity and Diver sity Programs YES Director, Huma n Resource Directorate YES Barrier Analysis Process Com (Yes or No) pleted?
 Barrier(s) Identified?
-(Yes or No) YES YES Sour ces of Data Sources Reviewed?
-(Yes or No) Identify Information Collected Workforce Data a Tables YES Table B - Disability Complaint Data (Trends) NO Previously reviewed Agency Wide Complaints Data - FY17 Grievance Data (Trends) NO Decisions (e.g., EEO, PB, Anti-Harassment NO Climate Assess FEVS) ment Survey (e.g., NO Previously reviewed Annual FEVS Report - FY17 Exit Interview I Data NO Previously reviewed Exit Interview Data - FY17 Focus Groups NO Previously held focus groups - FY17 Interviews NO Previously interviewed managers and individual workforce - FY17.
-Reports (e.g., C MSPB, GAO, C ongress, EEOC, DPM) NO Other (Please D escribe)
+(Yes or No) YES YES Sour rces of Data Sources Reviewed?
+(Yes or No) Identify Information Collected Workforce Data a Tables YES Table B - Disability Complaint Data (Trends) NO Previously reviewed Agency Wide Complaints Data - FY17 Grievance Data (Trends) NO U U Decisions (e.g., EEO, PB, Anti-Harassment NO Climate Assess FEVS) ment Survey (e.g., NO Previously reviewed Annual FEVS Report - FY17 Exit Interview I Data NO Previously reviewed Exit Interview Data - FY17 Focus Groups NO Previously held focus groups - FY17 Interviews NO Previously interviewed managers and individual workforce - FY17. ongress, EEOC, DPM) NO